JannieI/canvas-workstation-V3/src/app/roadmap.md

 21. Give the user a vote - via like?
 Create a sense of belonging and community
 22. Use cell to do things easily - ie ask time off, manager approves and data stored as record - EASY and integrated and No forms
 23.Consider to move ALL selected objects - remember complexity since Sl and W sits in different components ...
+24.Refactor: Change all components to use central (global var) createVegaLiteSpec ...

 **Data**
 1. Define Canvas datatype = TS ones?